|HEAD OF CRICKET|

 |Contact:||Mr Seth Simmons|

-Cricket is the performance sport for boys in the Summer Term.
-Girls' cricket continues to grow and we produce two girls' cricket teams.
+Cricket is the performance sport for boys & girls in the Summer Term.

-St Lawrence College currently fields ten boys' teams and six girls' teams.
+St Lawrence College currently fields ten boys' teams and seven girls' teams.
 All pupils are given the opportunity to play cricket and to represent the school.

 In the junior age groups, pupils are coached in the basic skills of batting, bowling and fielding.
 There is an emphasis on executing simple skills well and on learning how to read and understand the game.
 Agility, balance, co-ordination and speed are seen as fundamental attributes to be developed.

 As pupils move up the school they develop their knowledge and understanding of the game, coaching sessions become more demanding, and they have a wider experience of playing matches.
-Senior pupils have the opportunity to undertake indoor training in the Sports Hall nets and use of the bowling machines all year round.
-Within the cricket set-up, we have a Cricket Academy, Wicket Keeping School, Girls' Cricket Training, Junior Development and Sports Excellence Cricket sessions as well as the opportunity for one on ones with our coaches.
+Pupils have the opportunity to undertake indoor training in the Sports Hall nets and use of the bowling machines all year round.
+Within the very established cricket set-up, we have a Cricket Academy, girls' cricket training, twilight nets, a comprehensive winter training programme, a Junior Development Programme, a Sports Excellence Programme as well as the opportunity for one on ones with our coaches.

-We have block fixtures against the likes of Sutton Valence, Eltham College, King's School Canterbury, Sevenoaks School and The Judd.
-The senior team takes part in the National Schools Twenty 20 Competition as well as prestigious annual MCC match and the XL Club.
-We often take part in pre-seasons, playing against schools such as Bedford School, Bradfield College and Eastbourne College.
+We have block fixtures against the likes of Sutton Valence, Eltham College, King's School Canterbury and Sevenoaks School.
+The senior team takes part in the National Schools Twenty 20 Competition as well as prestigious annual MCC match and the Band of Brothers.
+We often take part in pre-seasons where we play a variety of formats from two day matches to coloured kit T20 matches.

 Our girls' cricket teams are just as strong as our boys', with our U15 girls' team reaching the Quarter Final of the National T20 Cup in 2018, highlighting the level at which we play.

-We have county youth cricketers at every age and currently have one pupil who is a Kent CCC Academy Scholar and three who are in the Kent CCC Associate Academy.
+We often have county youth cricketers at every age and currently have two pupils who are in the Kent CCC Emerging Players Programme.
+Current pupil Kalea Moore represented Kent CCC Ladies 1st XI last season and was part of the 2019 winning County Championship side who lifted the cup at the Kent CCC Spitfire Ground in May 2019.
 We are lucky to have a great coaching team which includes ex Kent CCC, Gloucester CCC and England Cricketer, Geraint Jones MBE.

 We offer sports scholarships based on sporting ability.
-If you feel you can offer our school a high standard of cricket at 11+, 13+ or 16+ please contact our Registrar: email@example.com.
+If you feel you can offer our school a high standard of cricket at 11+, 13+ or 16+ please contact our Admissions Team for more information: email@example.com

 SLC Cricket Academy